 11. Global satellite observations of salinity have only been available since 2010 but, considering all available analyses, it is extremely likely that near-surface and subsurface salinity changes have occurred across the globe since the 1950s.

 12. Studies provide clear evidence, when comparing historical (approximately 1950s) salinities to present-day salinities, that the near-surface, high-salinity subtropical ocean and the entire Atlantic basin have become more saline and that the low-salinity regions, such as the Western Pacific Warm Pool, and high latitude regions have become fresher.
-The pattern of change indicates an amplification of the .
+The pattern of change indicates an amplification of theEarth’s hydrologic cycle .